Bhaskers-Blu-Org2/Loop-Sample-Location-Android/README.md

   0. Get the sample app
     0. Clone this sample app `git clone https://github.com/Microsoft/Loop-Sample-Location-Android.git`
     0. Open it in Android Studio
-    0. Add your appId and appToken in `SampleApplication.java OnCreate`
+    0. Add your appId and appToken in `SampleApplication.java initializeLoopSDK`

     ```
         String appId = "YOUR_APP_ID";